The Making of the Modern Mind

 • Off-Campus Activity Waver: This fairly short Manchester University form can be completed in the campus Gateway system here.
 For “Date(s) of Activity” put “2012-01-08” through “2012-01-22”.
 You will also need insurance information (insurance company, policyholder, and policyholder ID number) to complete this form, as well as the names and phone numbers for two emergency contacts.

 • University Code of Conduct for Off-Campus Study:

 • Travel Insurance: This costs about $125, and protects you against various eventualities, most importantly, it will reimburse you the cost of your ticket should you need to cancel your travel.
 Some students choose to purchase this; you are not automatically covered.

 • Health Insurance: Make sure that you have coverage while overseas.
-You might start by checking the Manchester College health insurance policy here.
+You might start by checking the Manchester University health insurance policy here.

 • Rules of Appropriate Conduct: download, read, sign, and return to one of the instructors.